owaisafaq/copier-js/README.md

 # copier-js
-Copy Image to Clipboard via Javascript by Owais Afaq
+It is used to copy Image to Clipboard via Javascript by Owais Afaq

 Working Demo: http://owaisafaq.com/blog/demos/copier/